DiegelD/CarND-Capstone/README.md

 - Planning
 - Controlling

-are implemented in a ros framework that works with [Autoware](https://github.com/Autoware-AI/autoware.ai) and is provided with an simlator to test the code by Udacity.
+are implemented in a ros framework that works with [Autoware](https://github.com/Autoware-AI/autoware.ai).
+This framework is provided by Udacity along with a simlator to test the code.

 Watch here the Planner in [action](https://youtu.be/qC0Bk1E7Hy8W).